tpwd/ke_search_hooks/README.rst

 Please feel free to use it as a kickstarter for your own indexer.

-See https://docs.typo3.org/p/teaminmedias-pluswerk/ke_search/master/en-us/ for further documentation.

-If you find bugs or want to ask for a feature, please use  https://github.com/teaminmedias-pluswerk/ke_search_hooks/issues
+If you find bugs or want to ask for a feature, please use https://github.com/tpwd/ke_search_hooks/issues

+**Note:**

+This is the version for ke_search version 4.
+(The namespace of ke_search has changed in version 4.)